 The Board of Advocates annually supports students competing on one of six teams focusing on appellate advocacy involving competition problems focusing on wide-ranging legal issues involving civil rights, constitutional criminal procedure, international law, and potential legal issues to be heard before the Supreme Court of the United States due to, for example, a split in the federal circuits.
 Which one is best for you?

-Frederick Douglass National Moot Court Team
+Thurgood Marshall Moot Court Team

 Sponsored by the National Black Law Students Association, this competition involves hundreds of participants in five regional events across the nation.
 This competition requires the team to prepare a brief to a mock United States Supreme Court, in the prescribed format, and to present positions at oral argument before renowned practitioners and adjudicators in multiple scored rounds.
 Only three teams advance from each regional competition to the national competition.
 Success at any level requires a strongly analytic intellect, exceptional teaming skills, and a rigorously written brief and oratory prowess.